AAMDSIF at 35: Recounting Three and a Half Decades of Commitment and Progress

 In the Beginning

-In 1982, Bart Fisher’s seven year old son, Ivan, was diagnosed with aplastic anemia.
+In 1983, Bart Fisher’s seven year old son, Ivan, was diagnosed with Aplastic Anemia.
 At the time, little was known about treating this or any other kind of bone marrow failure disease.
-Over the next year, Ivan was treated at the Johns Hopkins University and Hospital but lost his battle when he was eight years old.
-Shortly thereafter, Bart and his son’s three doctors, working at the Johns Hopkins Oncology Center, established what is now the Aplastic Anemia and MDS International Foundation (AAMDSIF) in 1983.
+Ivan was treated at the Johns Hopkins University Hospital, but lost his battle just over three months after his diagnosis, when he was eight years old.
+Shortly thereafter, Bart established what is now the Aplastic Anemia & MDS International Foundation (AAMDSIF) in 1984..

 An early advocacy achievement was the passage of the National Organ Transplant Act in 1984.
 This legislation authorized the creation of the National Marrow Donor Program which operates the bone marrow transplant registry.
 A few years later, the Navy provided $1.2 million for the registry so that sailors and submariners may benefit in the event of the explosion of a nuclear submarine.
 Today more than 27 million potential donors are registered, all of whom are prepared to donate their healthy marrow to patients in need of a bone marrow transplant.